carlosivanr/hugo_website/content/guides/anova/2021-05-16-one-way-ancova/index.markdown

 A one-way analysis of covariance (ANCOVA) is an extension of the one-way ANOVA.
 In some situations, a researcher may wish to statistically control for a concomitant variable.
 A concomitant variable is one that "comes along" with other variables of interest.
 These variables are also known as covariates and to concretize this concept, let's take a look at the example data set.

 ### The data set
 For this demo, we will use the data from Chapter 9, Table 7 in the AMCP package.
 In this hypothetical study, participants are randomly assigned to one of three conditions to examine the effectiveness of a treatment for depression.
 Participants received a selective serotonin reuptake inhibitor (SSRI) in condition 1, a placebo in condition 2, or were assigned to a wait list control in condition 3.
-Each participant was also assessed for depression in a pre- and post-treatment assessment.
-One might want to control for pre-treatment levels of depression when comparing across the three conditions.
-In this example, pre-treatment depression scores are treated as covariates.
+Each participant was also assessed for depression with a pre- and post-treatment inventory.
+In this type of study, one might want to control for pre-treatment levels of depression when comparing the three conditions in their post-treatment scores.
+As a result, pre-treatment depression scores can serve as covariates.

 ```r